By entering the Malta International Photo Award (MIPA) Competition you hereby accept the following competition rules:

 Specifications for Submitting Photographs

-1. Photos entered in the categories Cities, Nature, Storytelling, and People
+1. Photos entered in the categories SPORT and WILDLIFE

 - 1.1.
 All digital files must be must be in JPEG or .jpg format, and must be at least 1,500 pixels wide (if a horizontal image) or 1,500 pixels tall (if a vertical image).
 Photograph must not exceed a file volume of maximum 3 MB.